benaytms/ltbxd-db/README.md

 Options:
   --user TEXT   Letterboxd username  [required]
-  --sync        Re-scrape watchlist and sync newly added movies --genre TEXT  Specifies a genre to sample from --help        Show this message and exit.
+  --sync        Re-scrape watchlist and sync newly added movies --help        Show this message and exit.
 ```